Chenal de l'Île d'Orléans

 This channel is formed by the Île d'Orléans (length: 33.1 km; width: 8.3 km) which is bound to the southeast by the St. Lawrence River and to the northeast by the channel of Île d'Orléans.

 The surface of the Île d'Orléans channel is generally frozen from mid-December to the end of March.

 The main access roads are route 138 which runs along the north shore of the St. Lawrence River and Chemin Royal which runs along the northwest shore of Île d'Orléans.

 Geography

 The Île d'Orléans channel begins opposite the crossroads where the Dufferin-Montmorency Expressway and the Félix-Leclerc Expressway meet, on the northwest shore of the St. Lawrence River.
 Opposite, the municipality of Sainte-Pétronille administers the southwestern tip of Île d'Orléans.

 The width of the entrance to the channel measures 2.1 km.

 The course of the Île d'Orléans channel passes under the Île d'Orléans bridge.

-The mouth of the Île d'Orléans channel, which merges with the St. Lawrence River, is located at Pointe aux Prêtres (north-west bank of the river) and Pointe Argentenay (end north of Île d'Orléans).
+The mouth of the Île d'Orléans channel, which merges with the St. Lawrence River, is located at Pointe aux Prêtres (north-west bank of the river) and Pointe Argentenay (north end of Île d'Orléans).
 The center of this confluence is located at: